 By-elections can occur in any district ward, parish or county division at any time if a serving councillor resigns, dies or is disqualified, thereby creating a 'casual vacancy'.
 In the event of a casual vacancy arising, the relevant council must publicise it by way of a "Notice of Casual Vacancy".

 If the Councillor's term of office was due to end in less than 6 months, an election cannot be held until the scheduled day of elections in May.
-Otherwise, an election can be called if a certain number of electors submit a written request to the relevant Returning Officer as follows;
+Otherwise, an election can be called if a certain number of electors submit a request to the relevant Returning Officer as follows;

 - District council vacancy - signatures of 2 electors registered within the District.